 For more information about dining plans and their costs, visit the Student Handbook's Food Services Information tab.

-Meal plan exemption requests for the 2019-20 academic year should be submitted no later than July 1, 2019.
+Meal plan exemption requests for a given academic year should be submitted no later than July 1.
 New confirmed students to Earlham College after the July 1 deadline will be allowed a two week period after their acceptance to complete and submit a meal plan exemption request.
 Requests after the July 1 deadline will be reviewed by the Office of Residence Life as staff are able.